jasp-stats/jasp-desktop/Resources/Help/analyses/ldgamma.md

 Gamma Distribution
 ==========================

-Demonstration of the Gamma distribution.
+Demonstration of the gamma distribution.

 ## Show Distribution

-Displays theoretical Gamma distribution, given specified parameter values.
+Displays theoretical gamma distribution, given specified parameter values.

 ### Parameters

-- k, &theta;: The Gamma distribution is specified using the shape and scale parameters
+- k, &theta;: The gamma distribution parametrized with the shape and scale parameters
-- &alpha;, &beta;: The Gamma distribution is specified using the shape and rate parameters
+- &alpha;, &beta;: The gamma distribution parametrized with the shape and rate parameters
-- k, &mu;: The Gamma distribution is specified using the shape and mean parameters
+- k, &mu;: The gamma distribution parametrized with the shape and mean parameters

 ### Display
 - Explanatory text: Displays explanatory text
 - Parameters, support, and moments: Displays the definition of parameters, the support of the random variable, and the moments of the theoretical distribution
 - Probability density function: Displays the probability density plot